home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

         - Be aware metal casings can decrease performance of internal/built-in Bluetooth adapters.
       - Also be sure to use properly shielded USB cables for any such peripherals/devices too.
   - 2.4 GHz RF Interference (RFI) from Wi-Fi Routers and Wi-Fi Access Points, or other type of devices.
-    - While unusual as Bluetooth is designed to coexist with Wi-Fi, their stronger signal can interfere.
+    - While Bluetooth is designed to coexist with Wi-Fi, its stronger signal can interfere.
       - To play it safe, try to place your Bluetooth adapter away from Wi-Fi access points.
     - Place away from any electrical/power wires/cables, power supplies, and household appliances.